Cluster automorphism groups and automorphism groups of exchange graphs: Automorphism groups of exchange graphs

 \section{Automorphism groups of exchange graphs}

-In this section we consider relations between two groups $Aut(\A)$ and $Aut(E_\A)$ for a cluster algebra $\A$ of finite type or of skew-symmetric finite mutation type.
+In this section we consider relations between the groups $Aut(\A)$ and $Aut(E_\A)$ for a cluster algebra $\A$ of finite type or of skew-symmetric finite mutation type.
 For this, it is needed to describe $E_\A$ more precisely.
-Firstly we will recall the basic structures of $E_\A$ from \cite{FZ02}, and then we introduce layers of geodesic loops on $E_\A$.
+In the following we will recall the basic structures of $E_\A$ from \cite{FZ02,FZ03}, and then introduce layers of geodesic loops on $E_\A$.